matthieuSolente/email-darkmode/README.md

 ## Fix Buttons Disappearing Into the Background in Dark Mode

 >This works on
-- :heavy_check_mark: Gmail App for iOS/Android
+- ✔️ Gmail App for iOS/Android
-- :heavy_check_mark: Outlook App for iOS/Android
+- ✔️ Outlook App for iOS/Android
-- :heavy_check_mark: Outlook for Mac
+- ✔️ Outlook for Mac
-- :heavy_check_mark: Outlook.com
+- ✔️ Outlook.com

 These email clients will keep the button dark but they will also flip the body background.
 This might cause issues as the button’s edges become invisible.